ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 **Scraping the web**

-~ scrape, wrangle, munge~

 - Scrape unstructured data.
-- Scrape structured data, parse it and extract the data from HTML using the `BeautifulSoup` package.
+- Scrape structured data, parse it and extract the data from HTML using the BeautifulSoup package.
 - Import the packages.

 ```python